davdar/maam/writeup/pldi15.markdown

 Section`~\ref{the-interpreter}`{.raw} shows the full definition of a highly parameterized monadic interpreter.
 Section`~\ref{recovering-analyses}`{.raw} shows how to recover concrete and abstract interpreters.
 Section`~\ref{varying-path-and-flow-sensitivity}`{.raw}
-  shows how to manipulate the path and flow sensitivity of the interpreter through varyations in the monad.
+  shows how to manipulate the path and flow sensitivity of the interpreter through variations in the monad.
 Section`~\ref{a-compositional-monadic-framework}`{.raw} demonstrates our compositional meta-theory framework built on monad transformers.
 Section`~\ref{implementation}`{.raw} briefly discusses our implementation of the framework in Haskell.
 Section`~\ref{related-work}`{.raw} discusses related work and Section`~\ref{conclusion}`{.raw} concludes.

 # Semantics

-To demonsrate our framework we design an abstract interpreter for `λIF` a simple applied lambda calculus, which is shown in Figure`~\ref{Syntax}`{.raw}.
+To demonstrate our framework we design an abstract interpreter for `λIF` a simple applied lambda calculus, which is shown in Figure`~\ref{Syntax}`{.raw}.
 `\begin{figure}`{.raw}
 `````align````````````````````````````````````````